csviri/git-ops-actions/README.md

 # git-ops-actions

 GitOps Actions is a simple, minimal yet general GitOps toolkit.
-It helps you to implement git ops for your custom target system.
+It helps you to implement git ops for your target system.
 It consists of 2 GitHub Actions:

 - **Propagate Version Action**: https://github.com/csviri/git-ops-actions-propagate-version